esrinederland/DevSummit2021/geoinformation-model-talk/cascade-model/README.md

 And also like in CSS, **depending on where the properties are defined, they will be overwritten or not**.

-A particularity of the GeoInformation model is that **these properties not only apply to rendering/styling**, but also to other properties as we will see below.
-Another difference is that **not all properties can be specified at all levels**.
+Particularities of the GeoInformation model:

+* Not all properties are directly related to styling (e.g. `bookmarks`)
+* Not all properties can be specified at all levels

 ## Properties and priorities